TheInspiredOne/Inspired-Nations-v1.0/README.md

 So if a country has protection level 4 and military level 3, then a country with military level 5 can breach two protection levels leaving the country at protection level 2.
 This would effectively bypass player and block protection, allowing the attacking country to kill and rob from their enemy.

 Military levels are granted for each tier of government that has subjects.
 Governments that do not have subjects have a military level of zero, but can still be attacked by governments at the same tier.
 Therefore, a business with a high enough military level can breach protection levels of a house.
-The only defense that a house has is it's protection levels, so having levels above the basic 4 is a necessity.
+The only defense that a house has is its protection levels, so having levels above the basic 4 is a necessity.